Informative Guide to Collecting $25 American Palladium Eagle Coins

 Palladium Eagle Legislation

 However, the legislation also stipulated that the Mint had to first have a marketing study conducted.
-As the law states: “The market study described in paragraph (1) means an analysis of the market for palladium bullion investments conducted by a reputable, independent third party.
-The study demonstrated that there would be adequate demand for palladium bullion coins produced by the United States Mint.
+As the law states: “The market study described in paragraph (1) means an analysis of the market for Palladium bullion investments conducted by a reputable, independent third party.
+The study demonstrated that there would be adequate demand for palladium bullion coins produced by the U.S. Mint.
 This was needed to ensure that such coins could be minted and issued at no net cost to taxpayers.”

 That study was completed in 2013 and found that a bullion palladium coin would likely not be profitable.
 The main reason was due to start-up costs for the program.
 The study showed collector coins might be profitable because they would be sold at a considerable mark-up over the Mint’s cost.
 The law also said that any collector versions had to have different surface treatments, i.e., finishes each year.

 Design Legislation of the American Palladium Eagle Coin

 ‘‘(6) DESIGN.—Coins minted and issued under this subsection shall bear designs on the obverse and reverse that are close likenesses of the work of famed American coin designer and medallic artist Adolph Alexander Weinman—

 ‘‘(A) the obverse shall bear a high-relief likeness of the ‘Winged Liberty’ design used on the obverse of the so-called ‘Mercury Dime’;

 ‘‘(B) the reverse shall bear a high-relief version of the reverse design of the 1907 American Institute of Architects Medal; and